You’ve written your heart out, poured sweat and tears into every word, and now you’re ready to show your masterpiece to the world!

-Wait—first it needs to be reviewed by an editor.
+Wait—first it needs to be reviewed by a professional editor.
 My name is Lora, and I can help you polish your work to perfection.
-I’m an experienced substantive and copy editor who has professionally edited countless books by published writers, including several award-winning authors.
-I’m adept at eliminating all substantive and copy errors, implementing the latest writing styles, and making sure your unique voice resonates clearly with your audience.
+I’m an experienced substantive and copyeditor who has professionally edited countless books by published writers, including several award-winning authors.
+I’m adept at identifying and eliminating substantive and copyedit errors, implementing the latest writing styles, and making sure your unique voice resonates clearly with your audience.

 Types of editing: